 Asymptomatic Bacteriuria in Pregnancy

-• Asymptomatic bacteriuria is the presence of 1 or more species of bacteria growing in the urine at a quantitative count of >105 colony-forming units/mL, without signs or symptoms attributable to urinary tract infection.
+• Asymptomatic bacteriuria is the presence of one or more species of bacteria growing in the urine at a quantitative count of >105 colony-forming units(CFU)/mL, without signs or symptoms attributable to urinary tract infection.

-• Asymptomatic bacteriuria occurs in 2% to 7% of pregnant women.
+• Asymptomatic bacteriuria occurs in 2% to 7% of pregnant patients.

 • Antibiotic treatment of asymptomatic bacteriuria reduces the risk of pyelonephritis, low birth weight and premature labour.

-• Urine culture remains the gold standard in detection of asymptomatic bacteriuria.
+• Urine culture remains the gold standard for the detection of asymptomatic bacteriuria.

-• Dipstick testing is not sufficient to screen for bacterial UTIs in pregnancy.
+• Urine dipstick testing is not sufficient to screen for bacterial UTIs in pregnancy.

 • A positive urine culture for bacteriuria in the second sample of urine should be treated with an appropriate antibiotic for the bacteria isolated and the trimester of pregnancy.